maxadamo/galera_proxysql/README.md

 The module will fail on Galera with an even number of nodes and with a number of nodes lower than 3.

-To setup a Galera Cluster (and optionally a MaxScale cluster with Keepalived) we need a hash.
+To setup a Galera Cluster (and optionally a ProxySQL cluster with Keepalived) we need a hash.
 If you use hiera it will be like this:

 ```yaml
 galera_hosts: